This is Sail Routing

 Find your boat model among the 8000 polar profiles in Orca, and you’re good to go.
 This polar diagram will also define your sailing performance instruments and laylines in the chart.

 Search for your boat type, or even sail number if your vessel is in the ORC database to set up your polar diagram.

 Sometimes, you may also want to switch to engine when the wind drops below a certain threshold.
 You can fine-tune if or when this happens via Settings > Routing.

 Sail Routing has been beta-tested by Orca customers for more than 6 months, and we’d like to thank each and every one of you who helped make it better.
 You’ve helped fine-tune the underlying algorithms to create natural and human-like routes.
 We couldn’t do it without you!

 If you want a 3rd party opinion on Orca and Sail Routing – or stay up to date on other marine electronics news – head over to marine-reviews.com for a good read.

 The underlying technology that powers Sail Routing brings so much more potential when combined with the boat integration that Orca provides via the Orca Core.

 Moving forward, we will be working towards incorporating live wind data from your boat into the Sail Routing system to make routes more accurate.
 We also have a bold vision for Laylines, where Laylines and Sail Routing will merge into a single unified concept – and we can’t wait to bring this to you in the near future.

-To access Sail Routing, you’ll need an Orca Core and the Orca Premium Subscription.
+To access Sail Routing, you’ll need an Orca Core or Orca Premium.
 The Core is a wireless NMEA 2000 gateway and a cutting-edge sail processor with a built-in precision compass and GPS.
 Wondering how Orca would fit into your boat and want to get a personal recommendation?

 Check out the guide below!